 Recovery Strategies and Activities

-Start this section with summarizing all your scenarios and the proposed recovery strategies (e.g. in the event of a network outage, systems should failover onto our DRaaS provider's environment).
+Start this section with summarising all your scenarios and the proposed recovery strategies (e.g. in the event of a network outage, systems should failover onto our DRaaS provider's environment).
 Detail the steps that need to be taken and the resources required to implement this recovery strategy.
 It can be helpful to create a timeline of actions here, from initial detection through to when service is resumed.

-Lay out who is responsible for implementing each recovery strategy so that roles are clearly defined in advance of a disruption and use your Business Impact Analysis (BIA) to prioritize the order in which each service should be recovered.
+Lay out who is responsible for implementing each recovery strategy so that roles are clearly defined in advance of a disruption and use your Business Impact Analysis (BIA) to prioritise the order in which each service should be recovered.

 This part of your BCP is where you include the finer details of each stage in the recovery strategy.
 What you incorporate in this section will depend on what is layed out in the scenarios above, but it will provide users with important paperwork and further information to successfully implement each procedure efficiently.